-Given differences between the Monitored Tributaries, the spatial extent of monitoring at each confluence will vary.
+Given the differences between the Monitored Tributaries, the spatial extent of monitoring at each confluence will vary (Appendix A, Figures 2-14).
 Generally, the confluence is the point where the tributary meets the mainstem Klamath River.
-The areas monitored by the Renewal Corporation (Tributary Confluence Monitoring Areas) are described in more detail below and may be modified by the Renewal Corporation due to landowner and/or access issues.
+The areas monitored by the Renewal Corporation (Tributary Confluence Monitoring Areas) are described in more detail in Section 3.2 below.
+If the Renewal Corporation needs to modify a monitored area due to landowner and/or access issues that are currently unknown, it will do so in consultation with the ARG.
 The Renewal Corporation's primary goal at each Monitored Tributary is to identify a location to monitor water temperatures that is representative of where juvenile salmonids may congregate.
 Given that the spatial extent of the thermal mixing zones shift daily and throughout the season (Brewitt and Danner, 2014), the Renewal Corporation will install a water temperature logger within each Tributary Confluence Monitoring Area in an accessible location that is representative of the Thermal Refugia for that tributary confluence.
 Loggers will collect water temperature at 30-minute intervals.
-During the Drawdown Year, the Renewal Corporation will offload water temperature loggers every other week between March 1 - April 30 and on a weekly basis from May 1 - July 1.
+During Year 2, the Renewal Corporation will offload water temperature loggers every other week between March 1 - April 30 and weekly from May 1 - July 1.
+If, based on the hydrologic and meteorological forecasts, temperatures are anticipated to approach or exceed the Water Temperature Trigger at a Monitored Tributary, the Renewal Corporation will determine, in consultation with the ARG, whether it is necessary to temporarily offload the water temperature loggers at the Monitored Tributary more frequently.